 Part of the Ohio STEM Learning Network, the MC2 STEM Hub is a network-based education innovation infrastructure based in Ohio with the goal of amplifying the reach and impact of Science, Technology, Engineering, and Mathematics (STEM) education.
 Outlier evaluated the extent to which the project activities contributed to MC2’s infrastructure to support spread of innovation and its ability to generate regional impact and provide support to Cleveland’s K-8 STEM School development.

-Young Researchers’ Collaborative (YRC) at the Lincoln Park Zoo
+Evaluation of Young Researchers Collaborative (YRC) and Partners in Fieldwork (PIF) Programs at the Lincoln Park Zoo

 Zoo Explorers 2012-2013

 The Zoo Explorers program at the Lincoln Park Zoo offers teachers, students, and chaperones a field trip that aligns with the research of scientists at the zoo.
 Outlier’s mixed methods evaluation of the program was built around a set of evaluation questions derived from the project goals and includes elements of both process evaluation and progress evaluation in addition to the summative evaluation.
 Data collection included interviews, questionnaires, observations, and review of student work.